Unique Festivals in Wales

 As for sleeping, there’s all the usual options (including an extended pass that allows you to camp for a full week), but if you don’t fancy a tent, why not try the fabulously opulent Peterstone Court, less than five miles from the festival grounds.

 One of the more niche festivals in Wales, Solarsphere is a festival of music and astronomy.
 Featuring bands as well as speakers and workshops related the astrology, you can learn and have fun at the same time.

 Why not stay at the nearby Metropole Hotel and Spa.
 Mid-Wales’ highest-rated hotel, it’s the perfect unique hotel, for an equally unique festival.

 Festival No.6 6th – 9th September

-Festival No. 6 is a festival of music, arts and culture, taking place in the surreal town of Portmerion.
+Festival No. 6 is a festival of music, arts and culture, taking place in the surreal town of Portmeirion.
 It takes the inherent surrealism and runs with it, making this one of the most unique festivals in the UK.
-While there’s no camping, Portmerion is full of charming, boutique hotels, any of which will be sure to add to the atmosphere of the festival.
+While there’s no camping, Portmeirion is full of charming, boutique hotels, any of which will be sure to add to the atmosphere of the festival.
 Long gone are the days when going to a festival meant a miserable weekend in a muddy tent, now even the fussiest (or fanciest…) music fans don’t have to miss the party.